DefectDojo/Documentation/docs/getting-started.rst

 All the DefectDojo settings and Django configurations in settings.py can be customized through the use of environment variables or a .env file.

-DefectDojo currently uses `django-environ`_: which allows you to use `Twelve-factor`_: methodology to configure your Django application with environment variables.
+DefectDojo currently uses `django-environ`_, which allows you to use the `Twelve-factor`_ methodology, to configure your Django application with environment variables.

 .. _django-environ: https://github.com/joke2k/django-environ
 .. _Twelve-factor: https://www.12factor.net/